json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/filtering.md

 GET /users?filter=equals(displayName,lastName) HTTP/1.1
 ```

-Comparison operators can be combined with the `count` function, which acts on HasMany relationships:
+Comparison operators can be combined with the `count` function, which acts on to-many relationships:

 ```http
 GET /blogs?filter=lessThan(count(owner.articles),'10') HTTP/1.1